booshi/find-your-rate/README.md

     # Run end to end tests (requires web server to be running)
     npm run protractor

+## Data

+    # Data is loaded from rateresults/user.json
+    Future implementation : JSON will be replaced with a RESTful service

+## Known Issues

+    # The form fields are not validated while Submission.
+This is a known issue in AngularJs form.
+    More details available at https://github.com/angular/angular.js/issues/2513

 Documentation from the original repo untouched
 ----------------------------------------------